 During the Cold War, Cuba was politically aligned with the Soviet Union.
 While under a trade embargo from the United States, subsidized oil and chemical inputs from the Soviet Bloc put the small island nation on a path toward industrial agriculture and oil-based development.

 But when the Soviet Union collapsed in 1991, Cubans found themselves experiencing what many observers have called "simulated peak oil."
-That is, they had to rapidly adjust to a world where oil and chemicals no longer flowed freely.
-More than 25 years later, cars and tractors are relatively scarce in Cuba and most farming is done organically, by hand.
+That is, they had to rapidly adjust to a world where oil and synthetic fertilizers and pesticides no longer flowed freely.
+More than 30 years later, Cuba is a global leader in agroecology practice, science and policy.
 That, along with a history of low-impact tourism and strong environmental regulation, means that many of Cuba's sensitive ecosystems remain intact.

 In responding to ever-changing global dynamics, this small island nation has quietly become a world leader in urban farming, agroecology and ecosystem management.
 They are also testing new economic models that seek to work within the confines of a finite natural resource base while addressing social equality.

 CAI envisions a future where Cuba's innovations over the past 25 years become the foundation for its future development, and for other countries seeking an alternative economic model.